jakub-zawislak/reasonml-exception-demo/README.md

 ## Issue

-If running in a browser there is uncaught `Failure` exception.
+If running in a browser there is an uncaught `Failure` exception.

 In [index.bs.js](https://github.com/jakub-zawislak/reasonml-exception-demo/blob/master/src/index.bs.js)
 there is a comparison: